 - The three subspecies of Asian elephants are Indian, Sri Lankan, and Sumatran.

-- Asian elephants are protected under Schedule I of the Wildlife Protection Act, 1972.
+- This elephant species is protected under Schedule I of the Wildlife Protection Act, 1972.